dr-natetorious/book_Advanced_Jinja/README.md

-# book_Advanced_Jinga
+# Advanced_Jinga

-Book for how code generation patterns using Jinga
+Book about code generation patterns using Jinga